-For emergent or urgent dental situations, the member must contact their dentist right away.
+For urgent issues or crises for dental services, the member must contact their dentist right away.
 If a member calls when the dentist's office is closed, the member should be given information for a covering emergency provider by an answering service or telephone message.
-If the dentist is not able to see the member or is unavailable the member can also call LIBERTY Dental Plan at 1-855-225-1727 for help in scheduling an appointment or finding another dentist or visit the member portal at Liberty Dental Plan's website www.LibertyDentalPlan.com.
+If the dentist is not able to see the member or is unavailable the member can also call LIBERTY Dental Plan at 1-855-225-1727 for help in scheduling an appointment or finding another dentist or visit the member portal at Liberty Dental Plan's website.
 Members always have the option to call Aetna Better Health of New Jersey Member Services at 1-855-232-3596, which is available 24 hours a day.
 If the member is out of town and in need of emergency dental care, he/she can go to any dentist for care or call LIBERTY Dental Plan for help to find a dentist.
 Members do not need a referral or Aetna Better Health of New Jersey's prior approval before receiving emergency dental care.
-Aetna Better Health of New Jersey allows for continuation of existing relationships with non-par providers; or in the case of emergency or urgent care the services cannot be provided in a timely manner.